Amazing Things to do in Puerto Rico with Kids

 We did not have a chance to go snorkeling and it is the one thing our kids really wanted to do.
 Guess we’ll save it for next time!

 7. Have a ziplining adventure

-Kites are available for purchase from vendors around the perimeter and when they’re done running around, head to a vendor selling shaved ice from a cart (piraguas).
+Kites are available for purchase from vendors and when kids are worn out, grab shaved ice from a nearby cart (piraguas).
 They come in a variety of flavors; tropical ones like guava, papaya, and coconut or traditional favorites like grape, strawberry, and cherry.
 So much better than a snow cone and the kids will love them!

 9. Explore the Children’s Museum (Museo del Niño)